Sensative/vsm-mqtt-client-open-source/README.md

 # What is it?

-* Software Service which will Translate Sensative AB Puck, Box, Square, and Lifefinder data.
+* Software Service which will Translate Sensative AB Puck, Square, and Lifefinder data.
 * Manage GNSS almanac and assistance position updates for the devices over LoRaWan.
 * Solve positions
 * Manage device time in LoraWan networks which lack this feature